CesareIurlaro/clips-project/README.md

 - `distance`, not ordered facts which represents the crow flies distance that can actually be traveled and the specific means of transport which can be used to do it.

 # Conclusions
-The sub-problems were satitisfied with the following actions:
+The sub-problems have been satitisfied with the following actions:

 **1. TO**